b3scale/b3scale/README.md

 Same applies for the `b3scalenoded`, however only `B3SCALE_DB_URL` is required.

-The `b3scalenoded` uses the same configuration as BigBlueButton, the environment variable for the file is:
+The `b3scalenoded` and `b3scaleagent` use the same configuration as BigBlueButton, the environment variable for the file is:

  * `BBB_CONFIG`, which defaults to: